-The Porters of Hellsgate was founded by Edward Castuera, Jack Leahy, and Charles Pasternak; their inaugural production of Julius Caesar opened in December of 2006.
-Directed by Pasternak, it starred Jack Leahy as Brutus, Gus Krieger as Cassius, and Pasternak as Marc Antony.
-The cast also included Thomas Bigley, Edward Castuera, and Taylor Fisher.
+The Porters of Hellsgate Theatre Company was founded in 2006 by Edward Castuera, Jack Leahy, and Charles Pasternak.
+Their inaugural production of Julius Caesar opened at the end of that year.
+Directed by Pasternak, it starred Leahy as Brutus, Gus Krieger as Cassius, and Pasternak as Marc Antony.
+The cast also included Thomas Bigley, Castuera, and Taylor Fisher.
 Jessica Pasternak designed the costumes, as she has for every show we’ve produced since.

-In early 2007, the Porters followed the surprising success of their Caesar with Twelfth Night.
-Directed again by Pasternak, it starred Jai Khalsa as Viola, Edward Castuera as Feste and Pasternak as Malvolio.
+In early 2007, the Porters followed the success of their Caesar with Twelfth Night.
+Directed by Charles Pasternak, it starred Jai Khalsa as Viola, Edward Castuera as Feste and Pasternak as Malvolio.

-In the summer of 2007, the Porters followed their (again surprising) success with Richard III.
-Also directed by Pasternak, the show starred Gus Krieger in the title role, Thomas Bigley as Clarence and Richmond, and Jack Leahy as Buckingham.
+In the summer of 2007, the Porters followed with Richard III.
+Directed by Pasternak, the show starred Gus Krieger in the title role, Thomas Bigley as Clarence and Richmond, and Jack Leahy as Buckingham.

 In the fall of 2007 the Porters welcomed their first outside director, Natasha Vargas-Cooper, to direct their production of Titus Andronicus.
 The show starred Charles Pasternak as Titus, Amanda Marquardt as Tamora, and Edward Castuera as Aaron the Moor.
 This production was also the first time Nick Neidorf joined the company.

-In late 2007, running into 2008, the Porters began their second season with The Two Gentlemen of Verona.
+In early 2008, the Porters began their second season with The Two Gentlemen of Verona.
 Directed by Charles Pasternak, the show starred Thomas Bigley as Proteus, Amanda Marquardt as Julia, and Jennifer Bronstein as Silvia.

-In the summer of 2008, the Porters took on their first of the “great” tragedies: Macbeth.
-Directed by newly minted Associate Artistic Director Gus Krieger, the show starred Jack Leahy and Amanda Marquardt as Lord and Lady M, along with Thomas Bigley as Macduff.
+In the summer of 2008, the Porters took on Macbeth.
+Directed by Gus Krieger, the show starred Jack Leahy and Amanda Marquardt as Lord and Lady M, along with Thomas Bigley as Macduff.

 And so ended the Porters second season.
 The Los Angeles Times had hailed us as “A promising young company…” while critics in other print had compared us to The Mercury Players (very nice) and said that “In swimming the dangerous water of Shakespeare in Los Angeles, [they’re] a bit of an island amidst the wreckage.”
 (Not as nice, but we’ll take it.)